 - Compressed air/gas injection well construction

 - All types of services performed on existing wells, like renovation or rehabilitation services

 - All types of well pump repair on all types of water wells when the well will be pumped to waste

 - Development, rehabilitation and test pumping on new or existing water supply wells

 What well services are not included in GP6?

-- The actual production pumping and on-going operation of dewatering wells - please contact your local Field Services Office for additional information on discharge standards for these types of activities.
+- The actual production pumping and on-going operation of dewatering wells - please contact your local DNR Field Office for additional information on discharge standards for these types of activities.

-- The construction of oil and gas test wells and production wells - please contact IDNR staff listed below.
+- The construction of oil and gas test wells and production wells - please contact the DNR staff listed below.